CopernicaMarketingSoftware/Documentation/Mailerq/4.0/send-email.md

 ## MailerQ spool directory

 MailerQ is capable of continuously watching a specified directory -- a spool directory -- for new files.
+If the `spool-directory` variable is empty or does not point to a valid directory, no spooling is used.

-When a new file is closed, it is then interpreted as MIME and processed after a specified delay (allowing the user to e.g. make changes after saving for the first time).
+When a new file is placed in spool directory, it is interpreted as MIME and processed by MailerQ.
+The mail recipients will be taken from the MIME headers `To`, `Cc`, and `Bcc`; the envelope will either be taken from the `x-mq-envelope` header, or if not specified, from the `From` header.

+Files in this spool directory are by default processed immediately.
+If the user wants some time to preprocess this file, for instance to make additional changes, one can specify a delay in the `spool-delay` property.

 It is possible to automatically remove files that have been processed, but files without a valid recipient will always be left alone.
+If you want to remove these files, set the `spool-remove` option to a nonempty value, like `1`.

 Subdirectories of the spool directory are not watched.
 When MailerQ is started with a valid spool directory, all files present in this directory at runtime are processed after the specified delay.

-The configuration options related to spooling are:
+In summary, the configuration options related to spooling are:

 ```
 spool-directory:        <directory>